abbas-taher/decision-tree-algorithm-example/README.md

                entropy -= probability * log(probability,2)   # log base 2
            return entropy

 There are two main loops in the function.
-Loop (1) just calculates the frequency of each label in the given dataset.
-Loop (2) calculates Entropy for those labels using the below formula:
+Loop (1) calculates the frequency of each label and Loop (2) calculates Entropy for those labels using the below formula:

 &nbsp; &nbsp; &nbsp; H(X) = - &sum;<sub>i</sub> P<sub>X</sub>(x<sub>i</sub>) * log<sub>2</sub> (P<sub>X</sub>(x<sub>i</sub>))

-To calculate Entropy H(X) for a given variable X with possible values x<sub>i</sub> we need to the negative sum of the product of probability P<sub>X</sub>(x<sub>i</sub>) with the log base 2 of that same probability value.
+To compute Entropy H(X) for a given variable X with possible values x<sub>i</sub> we take the negative sum of the product of probability P<sub>X</sub>(x<sub>i</sub>) with the log base 2 of that same probability value.

 Because Entropy uses probability in its formula, it is in a way a measure of disorder in the data, the greater the Entropy the higher is the randomness in the data.
 This means, that when a data source produces a low-probability event, that event carries more "information" than when that data source produces a high-probability one.
-For example, if we take the whole seven records and measure Entropy for the last column (isFish label =  yes/no/maybe) we get:
+For example, if we take the whole seven records and measure Entropy for the last column we get:

       # labels = [yes,yes,no,no,no,maybe,maybe]
       $ python